Patrick2562/mtasa-pAttach/README.md

 | :----------------- | :------------------------------- |
 | **Element**        | Element which you want to check. |

-**Returns:** Returns table (order same as attach function's parameters) with details if element exists and attached, false otherwise. (only on client side)
+**Returns:** Returns table (order same as attach function's parameters) with details if element exists and attached, false otherwise.

 # How to use